SAT Assessment and Test Preparation Resources for the Administrator

 High stakes testing leads to under-serving or mis-serving all students, especially the most needy and vulnerable, thereby violating the principle of “do no harm.”
 The AEA opposes the use of tests as the sole or primary criterion for making decisions with serious negative consequences for students, educators, and schools.
 The AEA supports systems of assessment and accountability that help education.
 Find an Evaluator

-Planning and Evaluation Service U.S. Dept. of Education
+Evaluation Service U.S. Dept. of Education

 Word of caution for anyone organizing for political reform.
 By the time organization is accomplished, robots will put vast numbers of people out of work and the political issues will be vastly different.
 Ditto for education, too: the leaders and shakers of the world grew up during the Eisenhower years and are bent on perfecting an Eisenhower-model education system.
 What kids need is to fit into the world of the future, not the world of the past.
 And with work a thing of the past, will ethnic identity matters consume a huge amount of the political landscape?
 It is already starting to happen. - anonymous